 Here is a conversation I had with an Aussie mate the other day: Me: “Do you have a nickel?”
 Aussie Mate: “A what?”
 Me: “A nickel”.
 Aussie Mate: “A what?”
 Me: “Oh for god’s sake.
 A nickel!
 You know – a five-cent piece!”
 Aussie Mate: “OH!
 A five-cent piece!” (hands over said currency) Me: “Why? […]

 Okay, so we weren’t exactly sailing, nor did we go away per se.
 But we were on the Segwun, nonetheless.
-After arriving in Toronto, I was immediately whisked away to Muskoka to spend some quality time with my mum at a friend’s cottage.
-Muskoka, a world-famous cottage spot which is about two hours north of […]
+Here’s what this historic boat ride is like.
+This post was originally published in 2009.
+It has since been updated for accuracy of links and content.
+After arriving in Toronto, I was immediately whisked away […]

 You may remember from my earlier post about Edmonton, I identified some of the many charming (and otherwise) new experiences I had when I came out here.
-Having spent the summer in Edmonton now, I have discovered yet more differences between Edmonton & Toronto, Alberta & Ontario, West & East.
+Having spent the summer in Edmonton now, I have discovered yet more differences between Edmonton vs Toronto, Alberta vs Ontario, West vs East.
 Here are a few more […]

 My last post on The Ominous Disaster Point caving experience was a recount of the actual events of the weekend and our caving experience.
 But I have spoken to many people (both before and since I wrote the article) who have cited me as being just plain crazy for caving at all.
 Therefore, I’d like […]

+This post about Disaster Point cave was originally published in 2007.
+It has since been updated for accuracy of links and content.
 A little over a year ago, I came out to Alberta for a visit.
 During that time, Kelly & I made a getaway to the mountains near Jasper.
-We hiked, climbed, and caved.
-Being my first caving experience, we decided to start by aiming high with Disaster Point: a very technical cave involving multiple rappels […]
+We hiked, climbed, and caved. […]

 When you are traversing a spiny ridge over 10,000 feet in the air, with an incredibly steep rocky scree slope on one side and cliffs overlooking thin air on the other side, and the wind is blowing fiercely, there is but one golden rule to live by: Don’t Look Down!
 At least, that became the […]

-Part of the joy of mountaineering is the sense of accomplishment and elation you get when you get to the top….and then back down to the bottom again safely.
-Inevitable at some point during the often exhausting journey in mixed conditions is the sense of “Why the heck am I doing this????”
-But of course, […]
+This post about the hike up Grotto Mountain in Alberta Canada was originally published in 2007.
+It has since been updated for accuracy of links and content.
+Part of the joy of mountaineering is the sense of accomplishment and elation you get when you get to the top….and then back down to the bottom again […]

 The last two weekends running, I have been in the mountains.
 Last weekend was at Hidden Valley near Jasper, where I accompanied a few members of the Alpine Club of Canada on a traditional multi-pitch rock climbing trip with an instructional bent.
 This weekend past was to “scramble” up Grotto Mountain and Middle Sister Mountain, […]

+This post about my adventures in Jasper and Banff was originally published in 2007.
+It has since been updated for accuracy of links and content.
 So we’ve already determined that I am a mountain person extraordinaire.
 But we weren’t so sure I was a camping person.
-My last experience camping was on the May 24th weekend some 6 or so years ago.
-Upon leaving the campground after 3 days of shivering in the cold and getting soaked by the rain, […]
+My last experience camping was on the May 24th […]

 Edmonton: It’s amazing what 3000 kms and 3 provinces will do for changing the landscape…..
 And I don’t mean just the physical landscape.
 Although if you’ve seen the Rocky Mountains you needn’t go any further to know that you’re in a drastically different place.
 What I’m talking about are the small subtle differences between Toronto […]

-Travelling on public transportation with backpacks can be fun.
+This post about backpacking through Vancouver was originally published in 2007.
+It has since been updated for accuracy of links and content.
+Travelling on public transportation with massive backpacks can be fun.
 No really.
 Laden with 50lb packs and a positive attitude, we boarded the bus-to-the-ferry-to-the-bus-to-the-bus to the Vancouver hostel.
-It was a 7 hour adventure in total, which we thought would be a good exercise in preparing us for navigating public transportation during future travels.
-All went […]
+It was a 7 hour […]

+This post about Victoria on Vancouver Island was originally published in 2007.
+It has since been updated for accuracy of links and content.
 Okay.
 Maybe the pendulum has swung for us and we want nothing to do with cities after having lived the city life for a while.
-Maybe we’ve been spoiled by Toronto, the largest city in Canada, with (arguably) the most to offer.
-Or maybe Victoria just isn’t all it’s cracked (pardon the pun – sorry […]
+Maybe we’ve been spoiled by Toronto, the […]

 Courtenay (on Vancouver Island) is actually a place we could call home.
-After a few rainy days in Tofino we decided to make our way back towards the eastern side of Vancouver Island and homeward bound.
-After spending a night at Gary & Michelle’s home (Gary being a friend we just met on the ferry […]
+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
+After a few rainy days in Ucluelet and Tofino we decided to make our way back towards the eastern side of Vancouver Island and homeward […]

+This (slightly ridiculous but highly entertaining) post about fish and chips was originally published in 2007.
+It has since been updated for accuracy of links and content.
 It started with a love-hate affair with KYC (Kentucky Fried Chicken).
-I so loved getting a big bucket of the greasy, deep-fried-with-southern-love chicken, the fries with peppery gravy that had an unidentifiable foreign taste to it; and the selection of plastic macaroni salad & bright (too bright if you know what I mean) green coleslaw. […]
+I so loved getting a big bucket of the greasy, deep-fried-with-southern-love chicken, the fries with peppery gravy […]

 Ucluelet (pronounced yoo-cloo-lit…say that five times fast) was yet another unplanned locale for us.
 Our efforts were originally directed towards Tofino, which is the popular northern town on the western peninsula of Vancouver Island.
 However we had trouble finding available accommodations there, and in the spirit of “rolling with the punches” we decided to capitalize […]

+This post about Vancouver Island was originally published in 2007.
+It has since been updated for accuracy of links and content.
 I’ve said it over and over to people, and now I’m truly seeing and realizing it: Canada has so much to offer.
-From one coast to the other, there is so much variety, and even great cultural differences everywhere.
-When we came to British Columbia, as a Torontonian I was actually a bit “put off” […]
+From one coast to the other, there is so much variety, […]

 If somebody tells you “It’s worth its weight in gold to pay the extra cash for a cabin” – listen to them.
 The ferry ride from Prince Rupert to Port Hardy (on Vancouver Island) is a 20 hour adventure, taking passengers through the beautiful inside passage.
 Lush mountains covered in trees with white snow caps […]

 An impromptu stay for longer than expected in Prince Rupert certainly paid off in spades.
-“Jimmy The Janitor” was the first friendly face, stopping his busy rounds to chat with us about the town.
-“If you aren’t afraid of work, and you have a business you like, you’ll do well here,” he said in a […]
+“Jimmy The Janitor” was the first friendly face, stopping his busy rounds to chat with us about the town.“If you aren’t afraid of work, and you have a business you like, you’ll do well here,” he said in a thick […]

 Wow.
 Is the train ever the way to travel!
-So many people dream of traveling across Canada by train.
+So many people dream of taking a train across Canada.
 Yet so few seem to do it.
 Strong Travel Recommendation: If you have the time and ability to travel across the country, take the train!
 It’s the way to go in our eyes.
-DAY ONE OF […]
+This post was […]

+This post was originally published in 2007.
+It has since been updated for accuracy of links and content.
 If you’re going on a big trip, the weight of such a venture rarely sinks in until you’re on your way.
-Most people going on a big vacation for example cite realizing the gravity of it only when they’re on the plane, or even once they’ve arrived.
-Similarly, I have found that various parts of […]
+Most people going on a big vacation for example cite realizing the gravity of it only […]